View basket (0 items $0.00)

 Recent research looking at mice with an osteocalcin deficiency found that those lacking the hormone displayed poor spatial memory, higher anxiety and depression, and physical issues including diabetic metabolisms, male infertility, and worse liver health.

 One of the leading researchers in this area is Gerard Karsenty, chair of the department of genetics and development at Columbia University Medical Center.
-In a recent study, published in the journal Cell in September, 2013, Karsenty found that infusing previously osteocalcin-deficient mice with healthy levels of the hormone significantly improved their mood and memory function.
+In a study published in the journal Cell, Karsenty found that infusing previously osteocalcin-deficient mice with healthy levels of the hormone significantly improved their mood and memory function.

 The research also found that the osteocalcin in bones starts talking to the brain even before birth: in pregnant mice, the scientists saw that the mother’s osteocalcin would cross the placental barrier and affect the development of her baby’s brain in-utero.